SkogrKrellr/TaleSpire_Generator/README.md

 You will need to have Python3 ( v3.9 or above) installed, and Talespire installed on your machine.

 1. Clone the repo to your local
 2. Locate `index.json` file in Talespire installation folder.

-   Most likely it is in: `..\Steam\steamapps\common\TaleSpire\Taleweaver\d71427a1-5535-4fa7-82d7-4ca1e75edbfd`

-   Place the *index.json* in the `etc` folder of the cloned repository.
+   Most likely it is in: `..\Steam\steamapps\common\TaleSpire\Taleweaver\d71427a1-5535-4fa7-82d7-4ca1e75edbfd` Place the *index.json* in the `etc` folder of the cloned repository
 3. Run the setup script with the command ``` todo ``` (it might take a second)

-4. Profit
+4. All Done!

 ---